-Cameras equipped with a Gen 3 Sony IMX sensor (and suitable camera binaries).
+Cameras equipped with a Gen 3 or Gen 4 Sony IMX sensor (and suitable camera binaries).
 Check for support using PxLGetCameraFeatures.

 When enabled, puts the camera in a High Dynamic Range (HDR) mode of operation, whereby images can be produced that have enhanced detail discernment in dark areas of the image, without compromising brighter areas of the image.
 The resultant images can be produced automatically by the camera, or the user can request both ‘dark’ and ‘bright’ versions of the same image, and the application can use its own HDR algorithms to produce a resultant image.